uclaacm/hackschool-f20/session-3-dom-api/README.md

 ```

 - `new Date()` creates a new object representing the current date and time.
-Try printing it out.
+  Try printing it out with `console.log`.
 - the date object has a method called `toLocaleTimeString` which formats the
-time into a string according to a given locale (a language and a place).
-The
+  time into a string according to a given locale (a language and a place, like `en-US`).
-US format is "00:00:00 AM".
+  The default American English format is generally "00:00:00 AM".

-A method we can use is `setInterval`.
-It takes in a function and a time.
-It
+To make this function actually run every second, we can use `setInterval`.
+It takes in a function and a time interval, and
 schedules a call to that function with the frequency given by that time.
 For example: